urbanopt/urbanopt.github.io/README.md

 end
 ```

-5. Finally add number_of_occupant to the add_program method that is used by the post procesor to aggregate the program attributes values.
+5. Finally, add number_of_occupant to the add_program method that is used by the post processor to aggregate the program attributes values.

 ```ruby
 def add_program(other)